-Express Assignments are for the quick writing assignment where students will not be revising their writing, receiving feedback on specific instructional objectives, nor reflecting in depth about their progress.
-An express assignment when you want students to prethink on a topic, write informally, or are sharing an idea where the focus is not on improving writing.
+- Express Assignments are for quick writing assignments for which students will not be revising their writing, receiving feedback on specific instructional objectives, or reflecting in depth about their progress.
+Use an express assignment when you want students to pre-think on a topic, write informally, or share an idea where the focus is not on improving writing.

 Argument/analysis: Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.